dimplekumar1/ML-Outdoor-Construction-Scheduler-Predicting-Working-Days-with-Seattle-Weather/README.md

-# ML Outdoor Construction Scheduler: Predicting Working Days with Seattle Weather
+# Machine Learning Outdoor Construction Scheduler: Predicting Working Days with Seattle Weather

 This repository contains a machine learning project aimed at predicting working days suitable for outdoor construction activities based on historical weather data from Seattle (2012-2015).
 The project utilizes Random Forest algorithms to forecast weather conditions and classify days into working and non-working categories.